-Now, if you’re transporting hazardous materials like explosives or flammable liquids, then a HazMat endorsement is also necessary.
+If you’re transporting hazardous materials like explosives or flammable liquids, then a HazMat endorsement is also necessary.
 So that's the short answer: any big rig on the highway needs a DOT authority!
-Check out our website for full details or give us a call if you need help.
-Read about Texas DOT Number and USDOT Number.
+Check out our website for complete details, or give us a call if you need help.
+Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.

 Who Does Not Need DOT Authority?

-So what kind of operations don't require a DOT authority?
-Well, if your operation is limited to transporting either personal property or passengers within the same state, then you probably don't need a DOT authority.
-That makes sense, as these operations wouldn't be crossing state lines and thus wouldn't fall under federal jurisdiction.
-But keep in mind that individual states have their own rules and regulations regarding operating commercial vehicles so it's important to check with local authorities before launching your business.
-Read about Texas DOT Number and USDOT Number.
+So, what kind of operations don't require a DOT authority?
+Well, if your operation is limited to transporting personal property or passengers within the same state, you probably don't need a DOT authority.
+That makes sense, as these operations wouldn't cross state lines and thus wouldn't fall under federal jurisdiction.
+But remember that individual states have their own rules and regulations regarding operating commercial vehicles, so it's essential to check with local authorities before launching your business.
+Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.